nextroundwinner/Capture2Go_ScienceMode4/README.md

 - Stop stimulation
 - Disconnect

+Sensor must be attached to the bicycle crank to have enough rotation around the sensor itself

 ## Hints
 - Adjust name/port for both devices depending on your setup
+- run main.py
 - Example runs until enter key is pressed